srees1988/srees1988.github.io/_posts/2019-10-01-rserver-on-gcloud.md

 ##### Step 5: What's Next?

-We just finished setting up the machine learning framework in cloud.
+We just finished setting up the machine learning framework in the cloud.
 Here are some recommendations on what we could potentially do to scale up this data modeling and predictive analytics workflow:

-1) Extract, transform and Load datasets from internal (CRM databases) or external data sources (third-party vendors like Nielsen Ratings or Faceebok & Google Ad sets) into the Google Cloud Compute Engine.
+1) Extract, transform, and load datasets from internal (CRM databases) or external data sources (third-party vendors like Nielsen Ratings or Facebook & Google Ad sets) into the Google Cloud Compute Engine.

-2) Build data models in SQL, R or Python (Use Reticulate and sqldf packages to source python/SQL scripts into R studio server).
+2) Build data models in SQL, R, or Python (Use Reticulate and sqldf packages to source python/SQL scripts into R studio server).

-3) Build supervised or unsupervised or reinforecement machine learning algorithms over the cloud sourced data model.
+3) Build supervised or unsupervised or reinforcement machine learning algorithms over the cloud-sourced data model.
 Productionize the end-to-end workflow using cronR package.
 Store the dataset in a cloud database.

 4) Lastly, build a BI dashboard that visualizes the predictive model (could be anything from predicting the next month sales or churn rate to classifying the customer database using unsupervised cluster models).
 If interested, embed this live predictive BI model as a widget in web/mobile applications via REST API.

 Feel free to reach out to me if you need any help in understanding the aforesaid configurations.
 Happy to share what I know!
 Hope this helps:)